andrewjoelpeters/andrewjoelpeters.github.io/index.md

 ---

 # Hi!
 I'm Andrew Peters.
-I'm a technically-minded project manager, interested in how to do good a little better.
+I’m a technically-minded project manager, addressing legacy problems with modern data.
+I'd like to do good a little better along the way.